safaris since 1995

 - March to May the wettest and therefore usually the hardest treks.

-You'll be met on arrival at Kigali International Airport for transfer to Lemigo Hotel in the Kimihurura area, just 10 mins from the airport.
+You'll be met on arrival at Kigali International Airport for Kigali city tour and transfer to Musanze to check in to your lodge.
+Ideally located for the Volcanoes National Park.

 Breakfast then off to the HQ where you'll join a Gorilla Tracking Group for briefing.
 Drive to the trail start for your amazing Gorilla adventure.